Pieloth/ASUS-G713PV-fix/README.md

 > In this case, reboot at the end will no be proposed
 ## Known issues - To be digged further
 1. USB ports.
 Changing USB ports while in sleep mode or hibernation may lead to issues/freeze on next power up and sleep.
 To be analyzed further, but more or less known issue Fast Startup with USB...
 Best practice is to change USBs with laptop running, or reboot if done while sleeping.
 2. Black logon screen sometimes appear, less than before.
-Need further analysis, but difficult to reproduce
+Need further analysis, but difficult to reproduce.
+Suspicion of Windows Spotlight Iris Service...?
 3. Using G-Helper, when selecting "Optimized" mode, a long 60s timeout is hit, so G-Helper window and "Silent mode" message stay on screen, and disappear after a minute with no other impact
 ## Todo
 1. Add a rollback procedure (ongoing), in case needed, with default Windows 11 registry values